 We research Chicago history and architecture like this while developing our live virtual events and custom corporate events.
 Join us for our public virtual events or book an exclusive team-building event for your private group.
 We can also create custom tours and original content creation about this Chicago topic and countless others.

 Prairie Avenue was Millionaire’s Row

 Prairie Avenue was home to the men who made Chicago a global city.
 It featured the crème de la crème of Chicago gentry and architecture.
 To name a few highlights of this exclusive and close knit community:

-- George Pullman enlisted Solon S. Beman to design his Prairie Avenue home after Beman designed the entire layout of his namesake town, “Pullman. ” Beman was also architect for Marshall Field Jr.’s 43-room, 30,000-square-foot home (that is now six condos) as well as W.W.
+- George Pullman enlisted Solon S. Beman to design his Prairie Avenue home after Beman designed the entire layout of his company town, “Pullman. ” Beman was also architect for Marshall Field Jr.’s 43-room, 30,000-square-foot home (that is now six condos) as well as W.W.
 Kimball’s (of piano and organ fame) home.

 End of an Era

-Visit the Museums
+Visit the Museums of Prairie Avenue

 — Marianna Foral, Research Intern

 In business since 2010, Chicago Detours is a passionate team of educators, historians and storytellers.
 We applied a decade of experience as one of Chicago’s top-rated tour companies to become a virtual event company in 2020.
 We bring curious people to explore, learn and interact about Chicago’s history, architecture and culture through custom tours, content production, and virtual events.